HackYourFuture-CPH/hyf-serverless-course/week3/lesson-plan.md

 Lambdas and functions is the cornerstone of serverless compute.
 Please note that lambdas and functions are the same, they just have different names in our cloud providers.

-You can think if a function/lambda as a cloud function, running a given codebase on a given programming environment. .
+You can think of a function/lambda as a cloud function, running a given codebase on a given programming environment.

 Cloud functions are small codebases recieving an incoming event/request and outputting a response.
-They can be used for creating an API, queues, time based jobs, strean handling and custom event handling for other services such as S3.
+They can be used for creating an API, queues, time based jobs, stream handling and custom event handling for other services such as S3.
+Since we are working on AWS, we will refer to cloud functions as **lambdas** from here on and onwards.

 ### 3. Cron/Timebased functions

 Our first journey will be going into [cron](https://en.wikipedia.org/wiki/Cron) based lambdas on AWS.
 We will use [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) to run and develop on them locally, and deploy it on AWS to run the code on a daily bases.

-The sam CLI has alot of utility, for all of Lambdas usecases (api, queue, custom events and more), but we will start out simple by creating CRON based tasks (meaning time based events).
+The SAM CLI has alot of utility, for all of Lambdas usecases (api, queue, custom events and more), but we will start out simple by creating CRON based tasks.

-After sam has been installed, we will initiate a new project with:
+After SAM has been installed, we will initiate a new project with:

 `sam init`